tanzim99901/Face_recognition_Raspberry_Pi/README.md

 1) Store the known images that will be used to train the machine in the "training_img" folder (make sure each image has only ONE face each).
 2) Keep a "trained_data" folder in the same directory.
-3) Run the "training_one_user.py" program from the command line.
+3) Run the "training_one_user.py" program from the terminal.
 4) After training is complete, there should be some data files in the "trained_data" folder.
 5) Store the unknown images you want to test the machine with in the "unknown_img" folder.
-6) Run the "Facial_Recognition_Full.py" program from the command line.
+6) Run the "Facial_Recognition_Full.py" program from the terminal.
 7) Follow the instructions.
 When asked for an image name, type in the name of any image file in the "unknown_img" folder that you want to test.
 8) Voila!
 There you have it.
 Facial recognition completed!